ezoer-elementure/owl/doc/reference/templates.md

-An important difference should be made with the usual `QWeb` behaviour: Owl requires the presence of a `t-key` directive, to be able to properly reconcile renderings.
+An important difference should be made with the usual `QWeb` behaviour: Owl requires the presence of a `t-key` directive, to be able to properly reconcile renderings and each value used to define a `t-key` must be unique.

-`t-foreach` can iterate on any iterable, and also has special support for objects and maps, it will expose the key of the current iteration as the contents of the `t-as`, and the corresponding value with the same name and the suffix `_value`.
+`t-foreach` can iterate on any iterable, and also has special support for objects and maps.
+It exposes the key of the current iteration as the contents of `t-as`, and its corresponding value as `t-as` with `_value` used as suffix.

-In addition to the name passed via t-as, `t-foreach` provides a few other useful variables (note: `$as` will be replaced with the name passed to `t-as`):
+In addition to the name passed via `t-as`, `t-foreach` provides a few other useful variables (Note: In this example, `$as` is a placeholder for the name passed to `t-as`.):

-- `$as_value`: the current iteration value, identical to `$as` for arrays and other iterables, but for objects and maps, it provides the value (where `$as` provides the key)
+- `$as_value`: the current iteration value.
+(Identical to `$as` for arrays and other iterables, except for objects and maps where `$as` is the key.)
 - `$as_index`: the current iteration index (the first item of the iteration has index 0)
 - `$as_first`: whether the current item is the first of the iteration (equivalent to `$as_index == 0`)